How to get into esports in 2022

 Lots of esports professionals sing praises for how far attending tournaments and events can get you.
 So is there anything you can do when travel and large gathering are limited?

 Yes, actually, there is.
 Soon after COVID brought the world to a stand-still, companies were quick to offer online networking solutions.
-Gamerjibe hosted a virtual, 3D, browser-based careers expo that we took part in, Esports Insider brought their premier business events online, as did Esports BAR and Inven Global.
+Gamerjibe hosted a virtual, 3D, browser-based careers expo that we took part in, with other organizations putting their own spin on online events too.

 If you want proof of just how far attending esports events can take you, check out this inspiring video from Complexity that details how one of their staff joined the company from his sheer hustle and determination to be at an event he heard about.